nsrau/azure-docs.it-it/articles/azure-functions/durable/durable-functions-webjobs-sdk.md

 ## <a name="jobhost-code"></a>Codice JobHost

-Dopo aver creato l'app console e installato i pacchetti NuGet necessari, si è pronti per usare Durable Functions.
-A tale scopo, usare il codice JobHost.
+Having created the console app and installed the NuGet packages you need, you're ready to use Durable Functions.
+You do so by using JobHost code.

 Per usare l'estensione Funzioni durevoli, chiamare `UseDurableTask` nell'oggetto `JobHostConfiguration` nel metodo `Main`: